managedcoder/BotFrameworkAccelerators/Workshop/How to Build Your Bot.md

 ### Changing Endpoint<a name=ChangingEndpoint />

+**Note:** The most recent Virtual Assistant Template and Bot Tools now creates a production endpoint that a resource key instead of the old behavior that required you to follow the steps below.
+If you are using version 4.5.4 or later of the Virtual Assistant you can verify that the production endpoint is correctly configured to use the subscription key by publishing the LUIS app in the LUIS portal and checking to confirm that the associated key is not the LUIS Authoring Key.

 Access to LUIS application endpoints are metered by [endpoint keys](https://docs.microsoft.com/en-us/azure/cognitive-services/LUIS/luis-concept-keys).
 By default, the prediction endpoint of your LUIS applications is configured to use the Authoring Key which has a [1,000-call-per-month query limit](https://nam06.safelinks.protection.outlook.com/?url=https%3A%2F%2Fdocs.microsoft.com%2Fen-us%2Fazure%2Fcognitive-services%2FLUIS%2Fluis-boundaries%23key-limits&amp;data=02%7C01%7Cruwill%40microsoft.com%7C36258b98398b487ee70408d6fcb363da%7C72f988bf86f141af91ab2d7cd011db47%7C1%7C0%7C636974245219442750&amp;sdata=4fUueoPVVaLRuxCP6IyyyhP49la7DK6QcYIWDRMORX4%3D&amp;reserved=0).
 When building quick bot demos that will only see limited use, the Authoring Key is fine.
 For production development, you&#39;ll need:

 1. [Create the endpoint key](https://docs.microsoft.com/en-us/azure/cognitive-services/LUIS/luis-how-to-azure-subscription#create-prediction-endpoint-runtime-resource-in-the-azure-portal)